Dental Care Group's Blog :

 Another inevitable consequence of using too much mouthwash?
 Tooth stains.

-Now, let’s be perfectly clear: we aren’t suggesting that mouthwash leaves your teeth with an unnatural tinge.
+Let’s be perfectly clear: we aren’t suggesting that mouthwash leaves your teeth with an unnatural tinge.

 However, it can make it easier to acquire said tinge!